-He leaves it so open as to the tools you might use that you can end up not being sure where to start.
+He leaves it so open as to the tools you might use that many of us (me, many people making comments on Amazon) can end up not being sure where to start.

-Then, years later, I found Daniel Gold’s book on applying GTD by using Evernote.
-Many of you will have heard of it.
+Then, years later, I found that a few authors – such as Daniel Gold – were applying GTD principles by using Evernote.

 In case you are not familiar with or clear about GTD, here are a few fundamentals.